Neural Sign Reenactor: Deep Photorealistic Sign Language Retargeting: Introduction

 \section{Introduction}

-Tens of millions of Deaf worldwide use Sign Language (SL) as their native language \cite{who,bda,thinktank,antonakos2015survey}.
-At the same time, most of them have limited reading and writing skills in the spoken language, which for them is a foreign language with a fundamentally different grammatical structure.
-Because of that, the Deaf are still disadvantaged in many contexts of their daily life, such as social relations, education, work, usage of computers and the Internet.
-SL technologies can be a valuable ally of the Deaf community in their struggle to overcome these barriers, by building systems that facilitate their communication with the rest population \cite{papastratis2021artificial}.
-This research area has witnessed many advances during the last three decades and, during the last years, the introduction of deep learning has resulted to especially robust and promising methods for the problems of Sign Language Recognition (SLR) \cite{roussos2013dynamic, theodorakis2014dynamic, koller2019weakly, camgoz2020sign, zhou2020spatial, koller2020quantitative}, Translation (SLT) \cite{camgoz2018neural,yin2020better,voskou2021stochastic} and Production (SLP) \cite{stoll2020text2sign, saunders2020progressive, saunders2020adversarial}.

-One of the most challenging open problems of SL technologies is the generation of synthetic SL videos that allow SL users to experience a natural and fluid communication, similar to human-to-human SL communication.
-Most existing SL synthesis techniques are based on animation of a computer-generated 3D avatar, followed by traditional 3D graphics rendering.
-However, when the computational efficiency constraints of real-world systems are taken into account, this typically results to a low level of realism, as far as the appearance and motion of the avatars are concerned.
-As in the case of immature speech synthesis technologies (with \eg robot-like synthesized voices), this creates important problems from the side of the users in terms of the plausibility and engagement with such technologies.
+One of the most challenging open problems of Sign Language (SL) technologies is the generation of synthetic SL videos that allow SL users to experience natural and fluid communication, similar to human-to-human communication.
+Prior to the deep learning era, the SL Production (SLP) problem was historically tackled using animated avatars (\eg VisiCast \cite{bangham2000virtual}, Tessa \cite{cox2002tessa}, eSign \cite{zwitserlood2004synthetic} and Dicta-Sign \cite{efthimiou2012dicta}).
+However, in terms of the avatars' appearance and motion, this typically resulted in a low level of realism, reducing the plausibility and engagement of users with such technologies.

-A particularly promising alternative is offered by a few recent works that build upon the latest advances of photo-realistic neural rendering and synthesize SL videos with avatars that have the appearance of real persons.
-This type of frameworks have been incorporated in systems of SL Production that generate photo-realistic SL videos as the final output of spoken-to-sign language translation \cite{saunders2020everybody, stoll2020text2sign, saunders2020adversarial, saunders2022signing}.
-Even though these methods open new pathways towards photo-realistic SL synthesis, their generated frames include artifacts and the synthesized human appearances are not always convincing as being real, having the risk of ``falling'' into the so-called ``\textit{uncanny valley}'' \cite{mori2012uncanny}.

-This work overcomes the aforementioned limitations and synthesizes videos of high level of realism that include body, hands, head and face motions of a virtual signer who is almost indistinguishable from a real person.
-We are based on a novel 3D-based motion representation and conditioning of a neural renderer.
-Our contributions can be summarized as follows: \\ $\bullet$ Our method achieves results of unprecedented realism in the particularly challenging task of human motion retargeting in SL videos. \\ $\bullet$ We build upon an effective combination of two different body trackers for implementing high-fidelity body and face tracking. \\ $\bullet$ We propose a novel color-coding scheme for the conditioning and training of our neural renderer. \\ $\bullet$ We conduct detailed evaluations and comparisons of our method with other approaches to human motion retargeting that demonstrate the particularly promising and realistic results that we obtain under challenging continuous signing and across different genders and body structures.